 12. Even if they bring up their sons, I will bereave them of men.
 Woe to them when I depart from them!

 13. Ephraim, just as I saw Tyre, is planted in a meadow, but Ephraim will bring his sons out to the executioner.

 14. Give them!
 O Jehovah, what will you give?
 Give them a miscarrying womb and dried up breasts.

 15. Their every evil is in Gilgal because there I hated them for the wickedness of their deeds.
 I will drive them away from my house.
 I will no longer love them.
-All their princes are rebellious.
+All their princes are apostates.

 16. Ephraim is struck down.
 Their root is dried up.
 They will bear no fruit.
 Even if they bear children, I will kill the cherished fruit of their womb.

 ¶17.
 My God will reject them because they did not listen to Him, and they will be wanderers among the nations.